 82%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a strong description with excellent specificity and domain-relevant trigger terms that security professionals would naturally use.
-Its main weakness is the lack of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
-Adding trigger guidance would elevate this from good to excellent.
+Its main weakness is the absence of an explicit 'Use when...' clause, which would help Claude know precisely when to select this skill.
+The description is well-scoped to a clear niche, making it highly distinguishable from other skills.

 Suggestions